English 箭头

 📋 Summary

-The Economics of Scale and the Reality of Content Moderation
+The Complexity of Scale and Content Moderation

 🎯Key Sentences